Forms & Instructions

 What happens if I relocate outside Vermont after an Innovations award?

-We expect job creation to result from the development of new technologies, so penalties apply if activities that provide economic benefit move outside Vermont within 5 years of completion of an OTC-funded project.
+We expect job creation to result from the development of new technologies, so penalties apply if activities that provide economic benefit move outside Vermont within 5 years of completion of a UVM Innovations-funded project.
 Cases of partial manufacturing or expansion outside of Vermont will be considered on a case-by-case basis, with an emphasis on the use of grant money to support efforts that benefit Vermont.